I first presented it at in 2021. You can watch the recording on the official conference website:

 This is a computer circa 1970.
-You’ll notice the lack of screen.
+You’ll notice the lack of a screen.

 You had a keyboard and a stack of punchcards, and the only thing you could do was type linear text to create programmes.

 This design constraint meant all our early programming languages were text-based.
-And once you establish text as the primary paradigm of a field, it becomes hard to break away from.
-Especially in an industry where we rely so heavily on lower level abstractions created by all the programmers who came before us.
+And once you establish the text as the primary paradigm of a field, it becomes hard to break away from.
+Especially in an industry where we rely so heavily on lower-level abstractions created by all the programmers who came before us.